focom/rails-without-devise/README.md

 ```bash
 rails test
 ```
-I ran out of time to improve coverage of test but I think they show my ability to write `unittest` and `end2end test`
+I ran out of time to improve the coverage but I think the tests show my ability to write both `unittest` and `end2end test`

 ## Screenshots